leaningtech/cheerpj-applet-runner/README.md

 <p align="center"><img src="media/cheerpj_logo_whitebg.png" width="300"></p>

 The CheerpJ Applet Runner is a browser extension/add-on that enables Java applets without requiring a local Java installation or to install deprecated plugins.
-This extension is available as:
+CheerpJ Applet Runner is available as:

 - Google Chrome Extension at <https://chrome.google.com/webstore/detail/cheerpj-applet-runner/bbmolahhldcbngedljfadjlognfaaein>
 - Microsoft Edge Add-On at <https://microsoftedge.microsoft.com/addons/detail/cheerpj-applet-runner/ebfcpaoldmijengghefpohddmfpndmic>

 Note that both versions are upgraded to release of 2.2 of [CheerpJ](https://leaningtech.com/cheerpj/).

 Since Java Applets have lost support on the majority of browsers, a tremendous amount of content, particularly in science and education, is virtually inaccessible.
 We aim at solving this problem by providing a solution to extend the life of Java applets on modern browsers.

-What is the CheerpJ Applet Runner Extension?
+What is the CheerpJ Applet Runner?
 -------
 <p align="center"><img src="media/cheerpj_applet_demo1.gif" width="400"></p>

-The CheerpJ Applet Runner Extension works by converting the Java Applet on the fly through CheerpJ, a minimal Java-bytecode-to-JavaScript compiler, directly on the browser, and linking it to the CheerpJ runtime environment.
+The CheerpJ Applet Runner works by converting the Java Applet on the fly through CheerpJ, a minimal Java-bytecode-to-JavaScript compiler, directly on the browser, and linking it to the CheerpJ runtime environment.

 Main project link: <http://www.leaningtech.com/cheerpj>